alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 their sleep schedules by working on puzzles for 3 days straight.
 Still, any week where I get to hear proposals for sneakernet from space to Earth is pretty awesome.

+Normally, I hunt on bigger teams because they have better remote solver support.
+This year I went in-person, wanted to try out a smaller team, and hunted with ET.

 Thanks to sponsors, at the start of this Hunt every team got Google Cardboard, Fitbit notebooks, and Fitbit pens.
 In a true display of Mystery Hunt paranoia, the first thing